iPhone & IPad USERS: LONG PRESS ON THE MENU FOR DROP-DOWN OPTIONS

 Can I use Fandom In Stitches patterns to make items to sell on etsy/craft fairs/etc.?

 • While we are fully aware that we can't stop you from selling items made from Fandom In Stitches' patterns, we ask most emphatically that you do not, unless it is for a fundraiser or non-profit (please see next question).
-As long as no one is profiting (profiting=making money, even if it is just to "break even") from our patterns, our use of fandom images, themes, etc., all of which are copyright, trademarked or the intellectual property of the originators/authors/etc., we are relatively safe under the broad allowance made under U.S. trademark laws (we have this from a bona fide trademark lawyer!).
+As long as no one is profiting (profiting=making money, even if it is just to "break even") from our patterns, our use of fandom images, themes, etc., all of which are copyright, trademarked, or the intellectual property of the originators/authors/etc., we are relatively safe under the broad allowance made under U.S. trademark laws (we have this from a bona fide trademark lawyer!).
 By not selling items made from FiS patterns, we are in no way competing with or profiting from the fandoms we love.
 We would absolutely hate to lose our ability to share these patterns with you because someone decided to profit from them.
 One cease and desist letter would be devastating to our online community and could possibly shut down the entire website.
 Thank you for understanding and respecting our request to not profit from our patterns.

 • If you need more information, please see this post: Not For Sale

 Can I use Fandom In Stitches patterns to make items for non-profits or charities?
-What about showing my quilt at a quilt show or fair?

-• You may use Fandom In Stitches patterns to create items for schools, charities or other non-profit* reasons.
+• You may use Fandom In Stitches patterns to create items for schools, charities, or other non-profit* reasons.

 • If you need more information, please see this post: Not For Sale